riccamastellone/PGAPI/README.md

 <b> -http://your_url.dom/search/term%20to%20search: </b> where "term%20to%20search" is a generic research encoded using url encoding (spaces are allowed) <br>

 ###Response
-Here is a typical response to a call to the API

 ```JSON
 {